 For those who don’t want to wander the trails alone, feel free to book a trip with Appalachian Trail Adventures.
 Their guides have over 20 years of experience and will lead you to all of the best features of the Vermont Appalachian Trail, including scenic mountain lookouts, waterfalls, and lakes, and will guarantee that you have an amazing hiking experience.

-Of course, if you aren’t able to hike the Appalachian Trail, taking a road trip is another wonderful option.
+Of course, if you aren’t able to hike the Appalachian Trail in Vermont, taking a road trip is another wonderful option.
 The trail’s driving route parallels the hiking trail and allows you to experience Vermont’s natural beauty without the sweat, bugs, or blisters!
 You’ll see everything from historic sites and picturesque towns to fascinating wildlife and rugged backcountry, and you can enjoy it all from the comfort of your car.

 Green Mountain Club